OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 Entity value cards can display a data attribution to give credit to the provider of the information in the entity card.
 The entity value [`provider`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-provider-member) property uses the [`CellValueProviderAttributes`](/javascript/api/excel/excel.cellvalueproviderattributes) object, which  defines the `description`, `logoSourceAddress`, and `logoTargetAddress` values.

-The data provider property displays an image in the lower left corner of the entity card, using the `logoSourceAddress` to specify the image.
+The data provider property displays an image in the lower left corner of the entity card, using the `logoSourceAddress` to specify a source URL for the image.
 The `logoTargetAddress` value defines the URL destination if the logo image is selected or clicked.
 The `description` value displays as a tooltip when hovering over the logo.
 The `description` value also displays as a plain text fallback if the `logoSourceAddress` is not defined or if the source address for the image is broken.

 The following JSON code snippet shows an entity value that uses the `provider` property to specify a data provider attribution for the entity.